 Creating an incredible product isn’t worth much if nobody knows how to use it.
 In-app guidance takes their hand and shows them the ropes.

-If you’re looking to provide five-star in-app guidance that seamlessly blends with your product and branding, sign up to Chameleon for free.
+If you’re looking to provide 5-star in-app guidance that seamlessly blends with your product and branding, sign up to Chameleon for free.
 It’s got everything you need from an in-app guidance solution, and plenty more.